vmkdaily/vFlux-Stats-Kit/README.md

 Step 14.
 About InfluxDB Measurements
 With InfluxDB, each data point we send has a measurement name.
-An example would be something like 'cpu.usage.average'.
+An example would be something like `cpu.usage.average`.
 We can check our success by reviewing the database for these new measurements.
 Next, we show a couple of ways to do that.

 ## Using influx, the native InfluxDB tool